 export PATH=$PATH:/home/steve/tool/apache-maven-3.5.0/bin export M2_HOME=/home/steve/tool/apache-maven-3.5.0 export M2=%M2_HOME%\bin export DOCKER_HOST_IP=192.168.1.120

-Note that above manual export and script will only work on the terminal window with the export and you have to start the docker-compose with the exact terminal in order to work as the environment variable only associates to that particular terminal instance.
+Note that the above manual export and script will only work on the terminal window with the export and you have to start the docker-compose with the exact terminal in order to work as the environment variable only associates to that particular terminal instance.

-Right after you updated .bashrc, you can run the following command and then run the docker-compose from the same terminal.
+Right after you have updated .bashrc, you can run the following command and then run the docker-compose from the same terminal.
 The next time you restart your computer, you can run the docker-compose in any terminal.

 cd ~ source .bashrc